-This is the tallest and the main construction in this royal tomb.
-All of the decorations inside the tomb are the top of the art of inlaid color glass, porcelain, ceramics, etc. The topic of decoration in this palace is about 4 seasons, the royal stuff, beautiful scenes in Vietnam.
+This is the tallest and the main construction in the royal tomb.
+All of the decorations inside the tomb are the top of the art of inlaid color glass, porcelain, ceramics, etc. The topic of decoration in Khai Thanh palace is about 4 seasons, the royal stuff, beautiful scenes in Vietnam.
 Moreover, you will see a lot of weird stuff from Europe as well.

-In front of the palace is the altar to worship Khai Dinh portrait, Both sides are the rooms for the guardians protecting the royal tomb.
-Go inside there is the bronze statue of emperor Khai Dinh cast in France in 1920. it was the 39th Birthday gift from the French government offered to him.
+In front of the palace is the altar to worship Khai Dinh’s portrait.
+Both sides are the rooms for the guardians protecting the royal tomb.
+Go inside there is the bronze statue of emperor Khai Dinh cast in France in 1920. it was the 39th Birthday gift from the French government.
 The special about the statue is it was cast following the right size of the emperor.
 Above the sculpture is the parasol with a lot of 3D dragons guarding the emperor.
-Behind him is the Sunset, it means the emperor passed away already.
+Behind him is the Sunset, which means the emperor passed away already.

 The most beautiful thing in this tomb is the ceiling painting, its name is ” Cuu Long An Van” means ” 9 dragons hiding into the clouds”.
 It means the emperor, people, and servants are all in harmony.
 It was painted by the artist ” Phan Van Tanh”, he painted by his feet.

 To visit this wonderful royal tomb, you have to buy an entrance ticket.
 It costs VND 150,000 for adults (roughly USD7), VND 30,000 for children (roughly USD 1.3).
 The Khai Dinh Tomb’s open time is from 7 am to 5 pm every day even on the national holidays as well.